draperlaboratory/cbat_tools/wp/plugin/design_decisions.md

-# Design decisions for the BIL WP compuation #
+# Design decisions for the BIL WP computation #

 ## Unsound design decisions ##